apache/datasketches-postgresql/README.md

    - make
    - sudo make install

-On MacOSX Mojave, if you see a warning like this:</br>
+On MacOSX Mojave, if you see a warning like this:<br>
-clang: warning: no such sysroot directory: ‘/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.14.sdk’ [-Wmissing-sysroot] and the compilation fails because of not being able to find system include files, this is a known OSX problem.
+clang: warning: no such sysroot directory: ‘/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.14.sdk’ [-Wmissing-sysroot]<br>
+and the compilation fails because of not being able to find system include files, this is a known OSX problem.
 There are known solutions on the Internet.

 <h2>Verifying installation with a test database</h2>